 We noticed a gap in mental health support.
 So we built something to fill it.

 Most support focuses on what is wrong.
 Very little is designed to help people move toward flourishing.
-Upward Spiral exists because we believed that gap was worth closing.
+Upward Spiral exists to fill that space.

 What a career in music taught him about building mental health